 - Travel requirements to the UK, European Union and other European nations changed from 1 January 2021.
 To prepare for your travel to the UK, visit the official UK government siteOpens external site in a new window.

 Essential information to enter the United Kingdom

 Failure to comply with the following measures is a criminal offence and you could be fined.
 Visit gov.uk/uk-border-controlOpens external site in a new window for detailed public health advice and requirements for entering the United Kingdom.

 The United Kingdom is taking steps to help stop the spread of COVID-19.

-- To protect your health and others’, everyone must complete an online passenger locator formOpens external site in a new window before departure, unless you are exemptOpens external site in a new window.
+- To protect your health and others', everyone must complete an online passenger locator formOpens external site in a new window before departure, unless you are exemptOpens external site in a new window.
 You'll need to complete this form online and submit it to the United Kingdom Home Office before arriving at the airport for your flight.
 Then, present your travel approval at check-in, and on arrival in the United Kingdom.
-There is no cost to complete the form, and the information provided will be used to contact you if someone you have travelled with develops coronavirus symptoms.

 - It is a legal requirement that you wear a face covering on public transport in the UK.

 - If you quarantine in England, you may opt into Test to Release.
 For further information, visit Test to Release for international travelOpens external site in a new window.